 This original system did prove that it was no longer necessary to use high-pressure air to spray paint.
 Using low pressure, the result was less overspray and less paint was used.
 It took several years before a true professional HVLP was developed, and such development first took place in Europe.
 Skat Blast was one of the earlier pioneers in the development of the HVLP process and their HVLP manufacturing is done in Canfield, Ohio (Made in USA).

-In the late 1980’s, as an Ohio manufacturer of Abrasive Blasting Cabinets, we (Skat Blast, Inc.) used conventional paint spray equipment for painting our extensive line of equipment.
-At the time, we were using about 10 gallons of paint daily, along with about an equal amount of paint thinner, part of which was used for cleanup purposes.
+In the late 1980’s, as an Ohio manufacturer of Abrasive Blasting Cabinets, Skat Blast, Inc. used conventional paint spray equipment for painting our extensive line of equipment.
+At the time, we were using about 10 gallons of paint daily and about an equal amount of paint thinner – using part for cleanup purposes).
 In addition to the cost factor, we were greatly concerned about the total amount of VOC’s (Volatile Organic Compounds) being emitted into the air.
 At the time, the paint cost was about $20 per gallon and the thinner was about $5 per gallon, or roughly $250 per day in material cost.

 Using our SHOWTIME HVLP System, paint consumption was reduced to about 5 gallons per day and thinners were reduced to about 7 gallons per day, resulting in an immediate saving of $115 daily.
 On a 5-day work schedule, this resulted in a weekly savings of $575, or enough to pay for a new HVLP Paint System each week at that time!
 In addition, the maintenance schedule of filter changes and paint room cleanup was cut roughly in half, further proof of the cost savings.